 (b) Performed in a manner inconsistent with label requirements, state law or rules.

 22. Failure to take appropriate corrective action to comply with this chapter or with rules adopted pursuant to this chapter without valid justification within a reasonable period of time after receiving a written directive from the registrar.
-The written directive shall set forth the time within which the contractor is to complete the remedial action.
-The time permitted for compliance shall not be less than fifteen days from the date of issuance of the directive.
-A license shall not be revoked or suspended nor shall any other penalty be imposed for a violation of this paragraph until after a hearing has been held.
+The written directive must set forth the time within which the contractor is to complete the remedial action.
+The time permitted for compliance may not be less than fifteen days from the date of issuance of the directive.
+A license may not be revoked or suspended nor may any other penalty be imposed for a violation of this paragraph until after a hearing has been held.

-23. Prohibit, threaten to prohibit, retaliate, threaten to retaliate or otherwise intimidate any contractor or materialman from serving a preliminary notice pursuant to section 33-992.01.
+23. Prohibit, threaten to prohibit, retaliate against, threaten to retaliate against or otherwise intimidate any contractor or materialman from serving a preliminary notice pursuant to section 33-992.01.

-E. The registrar may impose a civil penalty of not to exceed five hundred dollars on a contractor for each violation of subsection A, paragraph 22 of this section.
+E. The registrar may impose a civil penalty of not to exceed $500 on a contractor for each violation of subsection A, paragraph 22 of this section.
 Civil penalties collected pursuant to this subsection shall be deposited in the residential contractors' recovery fund.
 The failure by the licensee to pay any civil penalty imposed under this subsection results in the automatic revocation of the license thirty days after the effective date of the order providing for the civil penalty.
-No future license may be issued to an entity consisting of a person, as defined in section 32-1101, who is associated with the contractor, unless payment of any outstanding civil penalty is tendered.
+A person who is or was named on a license of a contractor when an act or omission occurs that results in a civil penalty may not receive a new license under this chapter until the entire civil penalty is paid.

-F. The registrar shall impose a civil penalty of not to exceed one thousand dollars on a contractor for each violation of subsection A, paragraph 17 of this section.
+F. The registrar may impose a civil penalty of not to exceed $1,000 on a contractor for each violation of subsection A, paragraph 17 of this section.
 Civil penalties collected pursuant to this subsection shall be deposited in the residential contractors' recovery fund.
 The failure by the licensee to pay any civil penalty imposed under this subsection results in the automatic permanent revocation of the license thirty days after the effective date of the order providing for the civil penalty.
-No future license may be issued to an entity consisting of a person, as defined in section 32-1101, who is associated with the contractor, unless payment of any outstanding civil penalty is tendered.
+A person who is or was named on a license of a contractor when an act or omission occurs that results in a civil penalty may not receive a new license under this chapter until the entire civil penalty is paid.